 Peel Clinical School takes great pride in the support provided to students by a diverse and energetic, academic and clinical network.
 The School is well furnished with state-of-the-art simulation labs with experienced staff to teach you new clinical skills.
 Students learn from front line clinicians in medicine, surgery, child and women's health, critical care and anaesthetics, oncology, psychiatry, palliative care and general practice and participate in inter-professional learning activities.
 We aim to provide high quality clinical training but also an enjoyable life experience, and to expose our students to the career and lifestyle opportunities available outside of the metropolitan areas.

 The Tamworth Education Centre (TEC) provides 'state-of-the-art' facilities for teaching and learning, including high fidelity simulation and excellent student accommodation facilities adjacent to the education centre and hospital.

 There are a variety of recreation activities in Tamworth, and students can also engage in our community projects.
 These aim to provide first hand exposure to community issues, while providing health education and services to our local community, and aspiration to disadvantaged communities.

-The Tablelands Clinical School is located in the purpose built Tablelands Education Centre (TEC) in Armidale, NSW.
-The TEC offers a professional environment with teaching clinics and simulation labs for healthcare students to obtain broader experience in diagnosis, treatment and prevention of illness.
+The Tablelands Clinical School is located in Armidale, NSW.
+It offers a professional environment with teaching clinics and simulation labs for healthcare students to obtain broader experience in diagnosis, treatment and prevention of illness.
 The facility offers a greater range of clinical experiences by allowing students to be exposed to health problems seen by GPs and those referred to the hospital.